 2. Financing: Getting pre-qualified for a home loan is the first step to finding the right house.
 Prior to looking for homes, you should have a good idea what price range to shop in by talking to a lending professional.

-3. Shopping: With the advent of websites like Listingbook.com, searching for homes online is a team sport!
-After signing up for your free account, you will be able to search the multiple listing service (MLS) like a true professional.
-As your Realtor®, we also search the MLS for a home that meets your specific criteria and share those homes with you via email.
+3. Shopping: As your Realtor®, we search the MLS for a home that meets your specific criteria and share those homes with you via email.
+If you prefer to search yourself, we will set up an account for you through the MLS.
 Once we have compiled a list of homes you like, we will go out and preview those homes.

 4. Offers: We assist you in the preparation and submission of an offer to purchase.
 We are your representative and advocate throughout the negotiation process.

-5. Escrow: Once an offer is accepted it goes to escrow — a non-biased third party company hired to carry out the agreements of the contract.
-Escrow officers perpare lots of paperwork for buyers, sellers, and agents.
-They order disclosures, title insurance, and the home warranty (if applicable).
+5. Escrow: Once an offer is accepted it goes to escrow — a third party company hired to carry out the agreements of the contract.
+Escrow officers prepare lots of paperwork for buyers, sellers, and agents.
 This time period traditionally lasts between 30 and 60 days.

 6. Appraisal: During the escrow period, your lender will order an appraisal to be completed for the subject property.
 This appraisal will determine whether your lender will provide a loan for the amount you offered on the property.

 7. Inspection: Once escrow is underway, you will complete your home inspection of the property to determine the amount of work involved for immediate repair, property maintenance and any future concerns about the property.
 This is paid for by the buyer and completed by a certified and/or licensed professional.